 What’s your advice on coping with ever increasing child support payments?
 Do you put off saving and then “double up” the saving once the kids are grown?
 I’m able to put some of my check away into our retirement… but what about my husband?
 Does he have to put his financial planning on hold for the next 13 years?
 Do you think it’s “unethical” to make a minimal cash income on the side and not report it? **I think I do**

 Whatcha got for her, friends?
+Have you experienced child support taking all of your money?
 Let’s try and get them on a good game plan :) I’m drawing a blank… except for that last one, I don’t mess around w/ that non reporting stuff.
 Too afraid of getting in trouble!